-The TRANSFORMS Phase III trial was a 12-month study of the efficacy of Gilenya as compared to weekly intramuscular injections of Avonex in individuals with RRMS.
+The TRANSFORMS Phase III trial was a 12-month study of the efficacy of Gilenya as compared to Avonex in individuals with RRMS.
 In summary, Gilenya was more effective in reducing the annual relapse rate, resulted in less deterioration in the ability to independently perform daily activities, was associated with a lower rate of brain atrophy, and showed a greater effect on reducing MRI measures of lesion activity.
 No difference in progression of disability was demonstrated in this 12-month study.

-In both the FREEDOMS and TRANSFORMS studies, Gilenya significantly reduced the frequency of severe relapses and those that required intervention (steroids or hospitalization), and reduced the number of relapses with no or partial recovery.
+In both the FREEDOMS and TRANSFORMS studies, Gilenya significantly reduced the frequency of severe relapses and the number of individuals who required intervention (steroids or hospitalization), along with reducing the number of relapses with no or only partial recovery.
 In the TRANSFORMS trial, Gilenya also consistently reduced the annualized relapse rate in patients with highly active MS as compared to Avonex.

-Interim data was presented in 2013 from LONGTERMS,24 a single-arm, open-label extension study that began in June 2010 and will continue with annual interim analyses through June 2016.
+Interim data were presented in 2013 from LONGTERMS,34 a single-arm, open-label extension study that began in June 2010 and will continue through June 2016.
 Clinical disease activity remained low for up to five years in patients treated with Gilenya, an interim data analysis indicates.
-Most patients remained relapse free and disability remained stable for up to five years.
-Approximately 70 percent of patients remaining on Gilenya were relapse-free.
-As with many extension trials, individuals dropping out may have caused a "selection bias" favoring long-term use of the drug.
+Most patients remained relapse-free and disability remained stable for up to five years.
+Approximately 70 percent of patients continuing on Gilenya were relapse-free.
+As with many extension trials, individuals dropping out may have caused a "selection bias" favoring long-term use.